sofwerx/swx-devops/README.md

     brew install pinentry

-The reason for gnupg 2.0 is that trousseau reads directly from `~/.gnupg/pubring.gpg`, and they did away with that file in gnupg 2.1
+The reason for gnupg 2.0 is that trousseau reads directly from `pubring.gpg`, and they did away with that file in gnupg 2.1

+If you are using Vagrant, I strongly suggest creating a `secrets/gnupg` directory first:

+    mkdir -p secrets/gnupg

 After installing gnupg 2.0, you will want to generate a private/public keypair:

     gpg --gen-key

-If you're like me, you'll want more than the default 2048 bits.
-For that, use `--full-gen-key` and override:

-    gpg --full-gen-key
+When prompted for 2048 bits, it's a good idea to use 4096 instead.
+If your gpg does not prompt you for the number of bits, you're probably using a gnupg newer than 2.0 which will not work with trousseau.

 After doing this, please export your public key into this repo under the `gnupg/` folder with a Github Pull-Request so that everyone has access to it.

     gpg --export --armor > gpg/ian@sofwerx.org
+    git add gpg/ian@sofwerx.org
+    git commit -m 'Adding gpg/ian@sofwerx.org public key'

 The filename _must_ be your email address, to make trousseau management easier.